RevealBi/Documentation/en/javascript/editing-dashboards.md

 };
 ```

-The `args` contains the following properties:
+The `VisualizationEditorClosedEventArgs` contains the following properties:
 - **isCancelled** - determines if the visualization editor was closed via the **X button** (`false`) or the **Check Button** (`true`)
 - **isNewVisualization** - if `true`, the visualization is a newly added visualization.
 If `false`, it is an existing visualization
 - **visualization** - the visualization that was edited and/or added